powenn/pinera1n/README.md

 - USB-C docking bar with a USB-A to Lightning and USB-C charging port(**Use USB-A to Lightning to connect the iPhone!**)
 - USB-A to Lightning cable
 - USB-C charging supply

+## Hardware you might need
 - Micro-SD card
+- a card reader

 ## Supported Linux distributions(only list that I have tested)
 **`apt-get` distributions**